Asbarez

 Asbarez (Ասպարէզ "Arena") is an Armenian-American bilingual daily newspaper published in Armenian and English in Los Angeles, California.

-It was the official newspaper Armenian Revolutionary Federation newspaper for the Western United States until a 2020 schism in the Central Committee of the Armenian Revolutionary Federation in the Western United States.
+It was the official newspaper of the Armenian Revolutionary Federation for the Western United States until a 2020 schism in the Central Committee of the Armenian Revolutionary Federation in the Western United States.
 Oragark is now the official newspaper.

 History

 Fresno

 In 1907, several Fresno, California residents — Aslan Aslanian, Bedros Hagopian, Levon Hagopian, Hovaness Kabadayan, Abraham Seklemian, Arpaxat Setrakian and Avedis Tufenkjian — "were in unanimous agreement that such a newspaper was absolutely necessary to serve the needs of the growing immigrant community of California."
 After much debate, the name Asbarez ("Arena" in Armenian) was selected, and the newspaper began publication in 1908.
 An editorial in the first issue stated that "The school, the Church, community organizations all have their role in satisfying the national, spiritual and social needs of the Armenian people.
 Equally, if not more important, is the role of the press, news and the newspaper[.]"